Robert Storm Petersen: Biography

 He was the son of a butcher and grew up in Copenhagen in a lower middle class environment.
 After interrupted studies at the Academy of Art, he worked as a free-lance painter, illustrator and cabaret entertainer.
 Already during World War I he was a well-known artist, and from about 1920 onward he was almost a national "institution" as a humorist, partly because of his versatile interests.
 His first comic strip was printed in 1906, in the Danish tabloid Ekstra Bladet.
 He was for many years connected to the Copenhagen newspaper Berlingske Tidende as a comic writer and cartoonist.

-As a humorist, Storm P. is related to British and American humor, with a strong touch of craziness and absurdity.
-Often his starting point is a plain Copenhagen jargon, combined with a Danish down-to-earth homespun philosophy and all kinds of fun and comedy; the common man's unimpressed comments on a crazy world.
+Storm P. is related to British and American humor, with his cartoons having a touch of absurdity.
+Mostly his starting point is a plain Copenhagen jargon, combined with a Danish homespun philosophy; the common man's comments on this world.

 Though normally loved by most of his countrymen, Storm P. has also been criticised for being too toothless and petit bourgeois.
 In spite of his social background and interest of poor milieus, he very seldom shows deeper social criticism or revolutionary opinions; the dramatic age in which he lived left rather small stamps on his work.
 On the other hand he was no staunch giggler; many of his paintings deal with death, sorrow and macabre themes.
 He painted the victims of social injustice and misery, often with a strong touch of compassion.
 Melancholy and fear are not unknown to him, but his official appearance was optimistic.